How to Hire Faster: 10 Effective Strategies

 Ultimately, improving the candidate experience means focusing on a few key areas:

 • Simplifying the process for each applicant: Ensure job seekers can apply for roles as quickly and efficiently as possible.
-Write clear job descriptions that outline responsibilities clearly, and ensure candidates have the opportunity to request virtual interviews, where possible, to reduce the need for travel.
+They should have the opportunity to request virtual interviews, where possible, to reduce the need for travel.

 • Constant communication: Clear and consistent communication with candidates is critical to improving their perception of your company.
-Ensure you regularly update your candidates about their position in your hiring cycle.
-Provide constructive feedback after each stage, and let them know what to expect from the next steps.
+Ensure you regularly update your candidates about their position in your hiring cycle and provide constructive feedback after each stage.

 • Gathering feedback: Ask candidates directly or use surveys to gather feedback about what can be improved in your hiring process.
-Pay attention to the feedback you get and implement any changes you see fit to your strategy over time.
+Implement any changes you see fit to your strategy over time.

-Most business leaders are reluctant to make hiring decisions too quickly.
-And probably for good reason considering the cost of a bad hire can be up to three times greater than the employee’s annual salary.
+Most business leaders are reluctant to make hiring decisions too quickly given that the cost of a bad hire can be up to three times greater than the employee’s annual salary .

 However, a slow decision-making process can increase your chances of losing top talent to competitors and harm the candidate experience, damaging your employer brand.